Digestion problems

 There are several causes of constipation in people with cancer.
 One cause is when cancer grows in the bowel and blocks it.
 This is also called a bowel obstruction.
 Not eating and drinking enough can also lead to constipation.

-Other causes are some drugs used in cancer treatment.
+Some drugs used in cancer treatment can also cause constipation.
 These include:

 • painkillers such as opioids